UZH-PEG/microxanox/inst/manuscript/revision_2/Response_rev2.md

 > Here is the original comment 2.3: `Two methods for finding steady states are implemented`.
 Again, the software does not find a steady state.
 Maybe the authors refer to two simulations proposed to evaluate an open loop simulation of the dynamic model numerically.

-**Response**: We agree--the software does not find a steady state of the system.
-We no longer claim that it does, and we have added `The software does not provide the user with a steady state.` (lines XXX-YYY).
+**Response:** We acknowledge now that the software does find a final state: e.g., `The software does not provide the user with a steady state." and do in the surrounding text carefully describe what the software does do.`

+**Response:** We have added `In terms of non-linear systems analysis, this would be termed a *parameteric sensitivity analysis* being conducted by running an open loop of the dynamic system under a set of initial conditions and a subset of parameter values (here oxygen diffusivity).` to the first paragraph of section 3.3.

 > 2.4 The comment has been addressed.